-Included in the project is extensive site work to the former St. Dominic Savio Center, a retreat for the Roman Catholic Diocese of Providence, providing new parking areas, entry plaza and sidewalks, site lighting, and fencing and reconstruction of stone walls.
-The walking paths are being upgraded and will lead to nearby athletic fields and the South Kingstown Senior Center.
+Included in the project was extensive site work to the former St. Dominic Savio Center, a retreat for the Roman Catholic Diocese of Providence, providing new parking areas, entry plaza and sidewalks, site lighting, fencing and reconstruction of stone walls, and walking paths leading to nearby tennis courts, recreational and athletic fields, dog parks, hiking areas and the Senior Center.

 Rhode Island College

 and School of Nursing Addition

 Client: Rhode Island College

 The renovation and expansion of the John E. Fogarty Life Science Building was initiated by Rhode Island College in order to accommodate the rapidly expanding Nursing Program, and included a range of spaces such as exam rooms, fundamental labs, debrief rooms, conference rooms, student lounges, and classrooms.